Please ensure Javascript is enabled for purposes of website accessibility

 • Key principles include discoverability, reusability, consistency, clarity, compatibility, security, error handling, documentation, scalability, and performance optimization.

-• Well-designed APIs improve developer satisfaction, adoption rates, and reduce maintenance costs significantly.
+• Well-designed APIs improve developer satisfaction and adoption rates, and significantly reduce maintenance costs.

 Understanding the Foundation of Modern APIs